-The Welding Technology curriculum provides students with a sound understanding of the science, technology, and applications essential for successful employment in welding and metal industry.
+The Welding Technology curriculum provides students with a sound understanding of the science, technology, and applications essential for successful employment in the welding and metal industries.

 Applications are accepted anytime during the year.
 Fall Semester begins mid-August; Spring Semester begins early January; Summer Semester begins late May.

 GMAW (MIG) FCAW/Plate

 GMAW (MIG) Plate/Pipe

 Symbols and Specifications